-Date Atlas Number TAC Permit Sponsoring Agency Company Type of Work Recommendations 2013 8500059991 6679 City of San Marcos Center for Archeological Studies Monitoring of HCP locations within City Park Further work at 41HY319 recommended for impacts greater than 2 feet.
-2013 8500060443 6444 Texas State University Center for Archeological Studies Monitoring No further work recommended.
-2014 8500066330 6202 City of San Marcos Center for Archeological Studies Monitoring of Riverside Drive Reconstruction Project The city should continue to coordinate all potential impacts to 41HY261 with the THC.
-2014 8500061872 6307 City of San Marcos Cox McLain Survey and monitoring of Sessom Creek Wastewater Improvement Project Further work conducted at 41HY161 under other permits, no further work recommended elsewhere in the project area.
+Date Atlas Number TAC Permit Sponsoring Agency Company Type of Work Recommendations Reconstruction Project 2014 8500061872 6307 City of San Marcos Cox McLain Survey and monitoring of Sessom Creek Wastewater Improvement Project Further work conducted at 41HY161 under other permits, no further work recommended elsewhere in the project area.
 2014 8500059991 6679 City of San Marcos Center for Archeological Studies Monitoring of Mechanical Excavation for HCP Additional survey recommended.
 2015 8500080092 7155 Texas State University Center for Archeological Studies Archeological Monitoring of Trenching at Plaza Park.
 No further work recommended.
-2016 8500081478 7132 Texas State University Center for Archeological Studies Survey, monitoring CAS continues to recommend that the University avoid adversely impacting SALs 41HY160 and 41HY161, as well as sites 41HY37 and 41HY447.
-If avoidance of intact features and deposits of these sites is not possible, then additional work is

-Date Atlas Number TAC Permit Sponsoring Agency Company Type of Work Recommendations recommended to offset the potential loss of information.
-2017 8500081073 7880 TxDOT AmaTerra Survey along IH-35 for roadway improvements between SH80 to RM 12.
+2016 8500081478 7132 Texas State University Center for Archeological Studies Survey, monitoring Avoid adverse impacts to SALs 41HY160 and 41HY161, as well as sites 41HY37 and 41HY447.
+If avoidance is not possible, then additional work is recommended.
+2017 8500081073 7880 TxDOT AmaTerra Environmental, Inc. Survey along IH- 35 for roadway improvements between SH80 to RM 12.
 Archeologists revisited Site 41HY261 and newly recorded Site 41HY534.
 No further work recommended.
-2017 8500081404 7884 City of San Marcos Center for Archeological Studies Survey at Ramon Lucio Park CAS recommends full regulatory clearance for the installation of all of the proposed lighting features.
-2017 8500080733 8500080734 8500080735 8500080736 7900 Texas State University Center for Archeological Studies Survey, monitoring CAS recommends that the boundaries of SAL 41HY161 be extended to include this location.
-Future developments in this area involving ground disturbance at any depth are expected to impact cultural resources and should be coordinated with the THC.
-If the University or the Capital Improvements Program, City of San Marcos (COSM) propose such developments, CAS recommends Phase II Archaeological testing to determine the potential significance, contextual integrity, and

-Date Atlas Number TAC Permit Sponsoring Agency Company Type of Work Recommendations spatial extent of the archaeological deposits.
-CAS strongly recommends that the University continue to coordinate all future developments in areas within or near the current boundaries of SALs 41HY160 and 41HY161.
+2017 8500081404 7884 City of San Marcos Center for Archeological Studies Survey at Ramon Lucio Park Full regulatory clearance for the installation of all of the proposed lighting features.
+2017 8500080733 8500080734 8500080735 8500080736 7900 Texas State University Center for Archeological Studies Survey, monitoring The boundaries of SAL 41HY161 be extended to include this location.
+Future developments should be coordinated with the THC.
+If developments are proposed, Phase II Archaeological testing is recommended; continue to coordinate all future developments in areas within or near the current boundaries of SALs 41HY160 and 41HY161.
 2017 8500080518 8158 Hays County Cox McLain Environmental Consulting, Inc. Survey for proposed improvements along Lime Kiln Road No further work recommended.
-2018 8500080999 8332 City of San Marcos Center for Archeological Studies Monitoring and Limited Survey Investigations 41HY261 and 41HY141 for the Cheatham Street Waterline Improvements Project CAS recommends that no further archaeological investigations are necessary for the CSWIP.
-However, it is recommended that the City continue to coordinate any developments planned within or in the vicinity of the sites with the THC prior to undertaking development.
-Additionally, future Areas of Potential Effect(s) (APE) should be carefully evaluated to determine whether they have a high probability to contain intact
+2018 8500080999 8332 City of San Marcos Center for Archeological Studies Monitoring and Limited Survey Investigations 41HY261 and 41HY141 for the Cheatham Street Waterline Improvements Project No further archaeological investigations are necessary for the CSWIP; City continue to coordinate any developments.
+Future areas should be carefully evaluated to determine whether they have a high probability to contain intact archaeological deposits.

-Date Atlas Number TAC Permit Sponsoring Agency Company Type of Work Recommendations archaeological deposits.
-2019 8500081154 8609 City of San Marcos AmaTerra Pedestrian and backhoe survey along Purgatory Creek for proposed flood control improvements.
+Date Atlas Number TAC Permit Sponsoring Agency Company Type of Work Recommendations 2019 8500081154 8609 City of San Marcos AmaTerra Environmental, Inc. Pedestrian and backhoe survey along Purgatory Creek for proposed flood control improvements.
 Archeologists revisited 41HY135 and newly recorded Sites 41HY551, 41HY552, and 41HY553.
 Sites 41HY135 and 41HY553 recommended for avoidance.
-2019 8500081286 8867 City of San Marcos AmaTerra Survey for the EAHCP's and City of San Marcos's proposed Sessom Creek Stream Restoration Project (Phases 1 and 2; see Attachment 1, Item 7) Project area determined to be devoid of archeological deposits.
+2019 8500081286 8867 City of San Marcos AmaTerra Environmental, Inc. Survey for the EAHCP's and City of San Marcos's proposed Sessom Creek Stream Restoration Project (Phases 1 and 2; see Attachment 1, Item 7) Project area determined to be devoid of archeological deposits.
 No further work recommended in Phase 1 and 2 footprints.
 2019 8500082219 8766 Texas State University Center for Archeological Studies Archeological monitoring for the development of the Texas State multisport recreational fields Cultural deposits associated with 41HY306 were recorded.
 No further work recommended.
-2022 8500082273 30620 USACE AmaTerra Environmental, Inc. Survey for the proposed Riparian Restoration Project AmaTerra recommends avoidance of specific areas within sites 41HY164, 41HY166, and 41HY167 is warranted and no further work is recommended elsewhere in the project area.
+2022 8500082273 30620 USACE AmaTerra Environmental, Inc. Survey for the proposed Riparian Restoration Project Avoidance of specific areas within sites 41HY164, 41HY166, and 41HY167 is warranted and no further work is recommended elsewhere in the project area.